 Feature Approach

 Purpose To set and reward a high standard of performance measured over a three-year period.

 Eligibility Executive KMP

 Form of payment Rights, converting to Shares

-Opportunity Details of the LTI opportunity can be found in the table below.
+Opportunity Details of the LTI opportunity ca n be found in the table belo OW.

 Name (Position) Value of LTI Grant LTI as a % of FAR

 Glenn King - Group MD & CEO \$925,000 100%

 Richard Moore - CFO \$369,000 60%

 Simon Smith - COO \$192,000 50%

 Performance period 3 years

-Performance measures The LTI is assessed against two independent performance targets: • Earnings Per Share (EPS)

-Relative Total Shareholder Return (TSR)

-Earnings Per Share performance hurdle - 75% weighting
+Performance measures The LTI is assessed against • Earnings Per Share (EPS • Relative Total Sharehold Earnings Per Share perfor Underlying EPS Compound .
+NPATA by the undiluted weig EPS as a performance hurdl KMP performance and Com understood measure both ir subject to the EPS hurdle is eturn (TSR) Ince hurdle - 75% weigh al Growth Rate (CAGR) is d average number of share cause it provides a clear lir financial performance.
+It al and external to PEXA.
+T nting calculated by dividir es on issue.
+The Boa he of sight between is also a well recogr ird chose Executive iised and

+EPS CAGR Percentage of Performance Rights that will vest

+At or above 25% 100%

+Between 15% and 25% Pro-rata vesting from 50% to 100%

+At 15% 50%

+Less than 15% 0%